 Physical Effects

-The physical effects of anabolic steroid addiction in men include:
+The common physical effects of anabolic steroid addiction in men include:

 - Infertility: Prolonged use of anabolic steroids suppresses the body’s natural hormone production, making it difficult for men to produce viable sperm.
 This infertility persists long after stopping steroid use, with the severity and duration depending on factors like age, steroid type, and duration of use.